tenekev/immich-auto-stack/README.md

 ![](images/stacks.png)

-This is a simple Pyhon script, dressed as a Docker container, that stacks together photos.
+This is a simple , yet highly configurable Python script, dressed as a Docker container, that stacks together photos.
 Immich has stacks, yes.
 They are not editable through the UI.

 ![](images/strip.png)

-⚠️ Currently, it stacks together only **JPG + RAW** files.
+By default, it stacks together only **JPG + RAW** files.
 This behavior can be altered by using a different stacking criteria.
-If you have ideas, do share them.
+Explanation below.

 The script can be run manually, or via cronjob by providing a crontab expression to the container.
 The container can be added to the Immich compose stack directly.